jaomira/TravelTracker/README.md

-# TravelTracker
+# Travel Tracker
-In this project, users can enter names of countries they've visited.
+In this project made by Angela Yu, instructor of The Full Stack Web Development course, users can enter names of countries they've visited.
 Each time a country is inserted, the world map is updated, and the listed countries are teal-colored.
 This project mainly focus on API use and query tools through PostgreSQL.